robfairh/arfc.github.io/manual/expectations.md

 - **Be responsible:** for informing yourself about graduation requirements, departmental deadlines, career opportunities, and anything else that might impact your standing.
+- **Communicate with Katy:** regularly about your progress, your lack of progress, your challenges, your needs, your strengths, your weaknesses, and anything else that impacts my ability to support you in your pursuit of a graduate degree.
+- **Communicate with your colleagues:** regularly concerning relevant collaboration progress, challenges, and insights that impact the integrated success of the group.
+- **Be present:** I expect you to be accessible during normal working hours.
+  Feel free to follow a schedule that works for you, work from home once in a while when you need to, focus on coursework when that needs to take priority, read for exams, and take breaks when you want to.
+But, by default, plan to come to the office during the daytime with regularity.
+I won't track your hours, but I will worry if I haven't seen your face all week.
+- **Participate:** actively in the university and the department, attending colloquia, workshops, and other professional, technical, and departmental events when they are relevant to your work and professional growth.
+Of course, participate within reason, as prioritizing research remains a key responsibility as well.
+- **Ask questions:** in talks, in meetings, and any time there is an opportunity.
 - **Be resourceful:** toward your independence as a researcher.
 You should actively explore the literature in your field, seek out solutions to your challenges, study independently in order to fill gaps in your own knowledge, and take the initiative to _try things out_ when you're curious to see what happens.
+- **Prioritize research:** by dedicating time and attention to it as you would a job.
+In many ways, this is a job.
 - **Have a plan:** It is your responsibility to work with Katy to identify a research topic, identify research milestones and goals, plan your timeline toward progress, plan for conference submissions, prepare for manuscript